In this article, we want to teach you How To Install Python 3.10 on Debian 11.

 x = 35 y = 75 z = x + y print("Hello, the sum of x and y is", +z)

 In your output you will see:

 Hello, the sum of x and y is 110

-At this point, you learn to install the latest stable Python 3.10 on Debian 11.
+At this point, you learn to install the latest stable Python 3.10 on your Debian server.